If a person with dementia in a care home gets coronavirus

 - How are care homes changing during coronavirus?

-- Keeping in touch with a person with dementia in a care home through coronavirus
+- Can I visit a person with dementia in a care home during coronavirus?

 - You are here: If a person with dementia in a care home gets coronavirus